Chevrotain/chevrotain/readme.md

 It is important to note that Chevrotain is **NOT** a parser generator.
 It solves the same kind of problems as a parser generator, just without any code generation.
 Chevrotain Grammars are pure JavaScript code which can be created/debugged/edited as any other JavaScript code without requiring any new tools or processes.

+The general workflow is that you create a grammar based on a javascript DSL (check out the playground, the grammar is on the left).
+The grammar will be used by the parser to parse an input text to confirm that it's parseable and optionally return an AST.
+The grammar uses tokens that you define to parse an input text.
+A token is something that contains the logic to split text into distinct parts, usually with the help of a  Regex.
+The javascript DSL that I mentioned earlier is just regular javascript but it's designed to be as short and convenient to write as possible.
+Currently per default you actually don't get any AST out of the parsing step and it only does parsing, nothing else.
+But you can enable CST generation like so: `outputCst : true`.
+CST is a longform AST that could regenerate the entire source code.
+You could also create your own, smaller AST by inserting parsing functions into the grammar, which will return whatever you want to return in whatever format.

 ## [---> Try it online <---](http://sap.github.io/chevrotain/playground/)
 ## Features
   1. **Parsing DSL**.